LeetLLM

 Trace collection supports program-level debugging and bootstrapping:

-1. Granular Attribution: If a multi-stage LM pipeline fails, the trace helps you pinpoint which predictor produced the bad intermediate output.
+1. Granular Attribution: If a multi-stage LM pipeline fails, the trace identifies which predictor produced the bad intermediate output.

 2. Intermediate Supervision: You can write metrics that inspect intermediate predictions, such as a generated policy search query or reasoning field, rather than only grading the final answer.